programming-formalisms/programming_formalisms_example_project/README.md

 4a    |[DPD assisted](DPD_assisted.md)                                       |The exercise to create DPAI.
 It is part of the course
 4b    |**[DPAI requirements](DPAI_requirements.md)**                         |The requirements specification, the result of `4a`

+We use both console application (written by humans) and a GUI application (written by AI).
+The GUI package is PyGame.

 ## Abbreviations

 Abbreviation|Full